 - Negotiation and listening- how to build a respectful relationship

-How do domestic violence perpetrator programmes keep partners safer?
+How do domestic abuse perpetrator programmes keep partners safer?

-Are there any domestic violence perpetrator programmes for women or for men in same-sex relationships?
+Are there any domestic abuse perpetrator programmes for women or for men in same-sex relationships?

 Building Better Relationships programme